TornadoRTX/TorDar/CONTRIBUTING.md

-# Supercell Wx Contribution Guidelines
+# TorDar Contribution Guidelines

-Thank you for considering contributing to Supercell Wx!
+Thank you for considering contributing to TorDar!
 We welcome all kinds of contributions, from bug reports to feature requests to code contributions.

 ## Code of Conduct